 Remember when your mom scolded you about not finishing your food?
 She probably told you that you can’t leave the table and watch TV if you don’t finish your vegetables.
 In homesteading, you just don’t eat your greens, you grow them.

 The best thing about growing your own fruits, vegetables, and herbs is that you know what you’re putting inside your body when you eat the produce.
 If you don’t use pesticides and other chemicals in your garden, you don’t get any of their harmful residues when you consume them.
 You can also earn from selling your produce.

 You’ve got your meat and your plant produce so the logical thing to do is to prepare and cook them.
 Scratch cooking is one of the most important homesteading skills to learn.

 Foraging is not as easy as it sounds.
-You need to differentiate between what are actually edible and what are not.
+You need to differentiate between what is actually edible and what is not.
 If you lack the knowledge, you may end up suffering from an upset stomach or, worse, dead.

 Food Preservation and Processing

 Preserving food is one of the homesteading skills you need to know to be fully self-sufficient.
 One of the problems in the United States today is food wastage.
 While more and more people are going hungry, the food industry keeps throwing away foods that are still edible.
 This shouldn’t be a problem if you’re living a self-sustaining lifestyle.

 If you have too many tomatoes to handle, you don’t have to throw them away.
 The ones you don’t consume or eat can be canned and stored for future use.
 There are different ways of preserving fruits, vegetables, and even meat.
 Storing preserved food, especially the ones that last long, will assure that you’ll have something to eat even if it’s not harvest time yet.